sljuka/bbboard/README.md

 npm run cypress:open
 ```

-- select E2E Testing in the Cypress App
+- Select E2E Testing in the Cypress App
 - Select Chrome (perhaps other browsers work as well)
 - Click Start E2E Testing in Chrome
-- click on bbboard.cy.js to run the e2e test
+- Click on bbboard.cy.js to run the e2e test

 Run e2e test from command line: